hsuyumin/hsuyumin.github.io/_pages/publications.md

 `Abstract`
 Regressive taxation has increasingly played an important role in financing public programs, but current scholarship remains largely silent on the conditions under which people would support such financing strategies.
 This paper fills this gap by focusing on the United States, where sales taxes account for nearly one-third of state government revenue, and where sales tax ballot measures have received majority support.
 This paper utilizes an online survey experiment to examine two potential sources of public support for a sales tax increase: equal treatment beliefs (i.e., that all should pay the same tax rate) and a lack of public awareness of the distributive consequences of sales taxes.
 I find that exposure to information about sales taxes' distributive consequences significantly reduced respondents' support for a sales tax increase, but that equal treatment beliefs had no significant effect on such support.
 Additional analyses suggest that other-regarding motivations are a plausible mechanism underlying the effects of information provision.
 These findings shed light on how misperceptions of tax burdens shape support for regressive taxation and have broad implications for the role of fairness beliefs in the formation of tax policy preferences.

-`Keywords` regressive taxation, information provision, redistribution, survey experiment
+`Keywords` regressive taxation, information provision, equal treatment, redistribution preferences, survey experiment

 ## Institutions and Democratization in Right-Wing Dictatorships (with [Jennifer Gandhi](https://www.jennifergandhi.com/) and [Dulce Manzano](http://webs.ucm.es/info/socio6ed/main/Fichas%20personal/DulceManzano/DulceManzano.htm))
 * Paper presented at [ECPR 2020](https://ecpr.eu/Events/Event/PaperDetails/55046).